 By Silvia De Diego, member of the Baud team.

-Summer evening in the village: folding river chair, jacket and blanket.
-The kit to spend a night in the fresh air and wait for the role of the masters in the art of conversation to begin.
+Summer night on the town: folding river chair, jacket and blanket.
+The kit to spend a night in the cool and wait for the performance of the masters in the art of conversation to begin.

-Neighbors who congregate randomly, fluid talks that end naturally when one of the talkers decides to continue on their way, unpredictable jumps from one topic to another, joys and sorrows in the same intervention.
+Neighbors who congregate randomly, fluid chats that end naturally when one of the conversationalists decides to continue on his way, unpredictable jumps from one topic to another, joys and sorrows in the same intervention.
 An orderly, harmonious chaos.

-Since we were little, some of us have had the privilege of participating as listeners of this increasingly scarce art.
+Since we were children, some of us have had the privilege of participating as listeners of this art, which is becoming scarcer every day.

-If we are still lucky enough to admire it today and do it with attention, we will have the opportunity to put into practice another art that is still more obsolete, that of listening.
+If we are still lucky enough to admire it today and we do it with attention, we will have the opportunity to put into practice another art that is even more in disuse, that of listening.

-Because of the time we spend communicating, almost half we spend listening, but we don't always do it fully.
+Because of the time we spend communicating, almost half of it is spent listening, but we don't always do it fully.

-Rodrigo Ortiz, in the book Learning to Listen, included various types of listening.
-The lowest levels include everything from listening without interest, to hearing only what interests you, listening by selecting the main ideas or listening to answers directed by our questions.
+Rodrigo Ortiz, in the book Aprender a Escuchar, included several types of listening.
+The lower levels range from listening without interest, to listening only to what interests you, listening by selecting the main ideas or listening for answers directed by our questions.

 The most perfect level is reached with active listening.